 2. Look into the support available

 We have a number of different ways for you to reach out to us for support.
-Your Student Adviser will be with you for the entire duration of your study with us, available for all kinds of guidance surrounding your course.
+You will be supported throughout the duration of your studies by our dedicated Student Support team, who are available for all kinds of guidance surrounding your course.
 They will act as your first point of contact and your mentor.
 You will also have the support of tutors for each module, during live Q&A sessions and virtual office hours.
 And finally, don’t overlook how useful your fellow students will be for support!

 3. Set aside a study space